quetz-al/quetzal/docs/source/index.rst

    :start-after: abstract_start
    :end-before: abstract_end

-The following documentation is divided in three main sections, a :ref:`general_toc` explanation of Quetzal concepts, design decisions and how it works.
+The rest of this documentation is divided in three main sections, a :ref:`general_toc` explanation of Quetzal concepts, design decisions and how it works.
 For Quetzal users, that is, those who want to consume the API to explore or download from the public datasets, the :ref:`user_toc` section shows